What is It and How Does it Work?

 Telepathy is the universal language of the soul—used by all species and between species.
 It is the natural extension of intuition, an ability available to all, involving the sending or receiving of feelings, images words or energy over distance, transcending time and space.
 Dictionaries typically describe telepathy with phrases such as "the communication of thoughts or ideas using the mind."
 We've probably all had the experience of not being to get someone out of our mind for hours or days, then soon hear from that person by phone or email, or receive a card or gift from them.
 We often laugh at this and say, "What a coincidence!
 I was just thinking about you!"
 Actually, this is not a coincidence.
 It's a simple example of everyday telepathy at work.
 So is the example of when mothers "just know" their infants need them.
 Or when we "get a feeling" our dog somehow isn't right, and lo and behold a vet check shows that a health issue needed attention.
 When someone is thinking of us, writing a card or preparing to call us, or when someone we love needs us, we sometimes "pick up" on that message.
 We sense their energy reaching out to us.
 That's telepathy.
 The telepathy used in animal communication sessions works on that same principle.
 It is simply a more focused and intentional use of telepathy.

-For me telepathy is being connected with the spirit and essence of another--beyond the body, beyond the personality.
+For me telepathy means being connected with the spirit and essence of another--beyond the body, beyond the personality.
 It is seeing, feeling, hearing and sensing the messages from their soul.
-It is a sacred experience to be that close to another's soul, and a trusted privilege to pass on their messages to their people.
+It is a sacred experience to be that close to animal's soul, and a trusted privilege to pass on their messages to their people.
 I am extremely grateful for the opportunity to have this experience with the souls of animals and the people who share their lives and love them.
 I believe that in the not-too-distant future a great majority of humans who love animals deeply will remember the natural language of telepathy, and will easily and effortlessly talk with their animals themselves.
 Animal communicators may still be called upon for helping with complex problems, and for continuing to support people in refining their telepathic skills, but I believe telepathic communication between animals and their people will someday be as common as email is today between humans.
 For now, I hope the information on animal communication on this web site may serve to both inspire you and help you practically.
 I wish you a lifetime of joy and love with the animals in your lives.

 To learn more about how telepathic animal communication works (by whatever name--animal communicator, pet psychic, telepathy, interspecies communication, dog, cat or horse whisperer) browse through the books in our resource section.
 If you are interested in learning more about my background and training, read About Us.